leandromeier/dotfiles/how-to-linux.md

 settings may be stored permanently (beyond current OS) edit the file under /etc/tlp.conf to set start and stop charge thresholds
 Default: start 75, stop 80
+Alternatively, in bash, run 'START_CHARGE_THRESH_BAT0=65' to start charging BAT1 at 65 percent and analogous commands for BAT1 and stop thresholds.
-see also https://linrunner.de/tlp/index.html
+However, these might only be temporary thresholds. see also https://linrunner.de/tlp/index.html

 ## adjust brightness using ddcutil